Plac3hold3r/MvxScaffolding/README.md

 ## MvxNative - Xamarin Native Template

 To scaffold a new MvvmCross Xamarin application you must use the `mvxnative` command.
-To specifly the name of the application you can use the `--name`/`-n` options.
+To specify the name of the application you can use the `--name`/`-n` options.

 ___Example command___ to create an application named `MyXamarinApp`